 Days Fork Trail - Big Cottonwood Cyn UT

-Civilian Conservation Corp (CCC) company 3340 worked out of camp F-38 at the mouth of Big Cottonwood Canyon, Salt Lake County UT, starting in the summer of 1935 through 1942.
-Camp F-38 was almost surely located at the present site of Storm Mountain Picnic Area near the foot of the canyon.
+Civilian Conservation Corp (CCC) company 3340 worked out of camp F-38 at the mouth of Big Cottonwood Canyon, Salt Lake County UT, from the summer of 1935 through 1942.

 The hundreds of CCC enrollees assigned to camp F-38 during those years built many trails in lower Big Cottonwood Canyon.
 These are the ones locally attributed to the CCC: